Synthetic media: Privacy violations

-public trust in our democracy and other nefarious reasons."
+In September 2019, a study by Sensity showed that 96% of the 85,047 fake videos reviewed were non-consensual pornography.
+Most of the victims of these videos were celebrities or high-profile individuals.

+Cybercriminals have used deepfake pornography to harass and extort victims "by threatening to publish it unless a ransom is paid".

+Fraud

 In 2019, voice cloning technology was used to successfully impersonate a chief executive's voice and demand a fraudulent transfer of €220,000.
 The case raised concerns about the lack of encryption methods over telephones as well as the unconditional trust often given to voice and to media in general.